dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Acute Gastroenteritis (Stomach Flu) in Dogs
+Understanding Acute Gastroenteritis (Stomach Flu) in dogs

 Acute Gastroenteritis is a sudden disruption in the digestive system’s normal function.
 It’s usually caused by viruses, bacteria, or parasites that enter the digestive system via contaminated external sources or due to natural causes.
 Acute Gastroenteritis typically lasts a few days, causing discomfort for the dog and their owner, and typically doesn’t require more than supportive care.
 However, in some cases, it can lead to dehydration or severe illness, requiring hospitalization.